-In pregnancy, food not only provides fuel or energy for the mother, but the nutrients that are building blocks for the fetus’ developing body.
+In pregnancy, food not only provides fuel or energy for the mother, but the nutrients are the building blocks for the fetus’ developing body.
 Beyond learning what to eat during pregnancy, the following ten foods provide a variety of preconception and prenatal nutrients necessary for supporting the body through a healthy pregnancy.
-The nutrients range from iodine, folate, calcium and magnesium, zinc, iron and vitamin D, antioxidants, healthy fats and many more.
-These foods might surprise you, I know they surprised me!
+The nutrients range from iodine, folate, calcium and magnesium, zinc, iron and vitamin D, antioxidants, healthy fats, and many more.
+These foods might surprise you; I know they surprised me!

 Must-Have Foods for Pregnancy

 I’ve always thought of celery as a “diet” food – something to eat to fill you up that’s low in calories.
 These slender tall green crunchy stalks are more than just a low-calorie snack… much more!

 Celery is a fiber rich, carbohydrate-packed vegetable that has many benefits for pregnancy.
 It acts as a diuretic (think edema/swelling) and helps to flush toxins from the body.
 Celery aids digestion, helps to purify and nourish the blood, calm the nerves, and potentially clear up acne and skin problems.
 Celery is an alkalinizing food as well, which may help to prevent or manage heartburn, a common pregnancy symptom.

 Celery is a great source of vitamins A and C, sodium, silicon, calcium, magnesium, and iron.
 It also contains a variety of phytonutrients, but one really stands out – coumarin.
 Coumarin enhances the activity of certain white blood cells and protects the health of the circulatory system, which is important in pregnancy because a woman’s blood volume increases by around 50%.